Hive Monitor v3: Inside the Hive

 The ESP32 is equipped with Wi-Fi and Bluetooth, so in theory I can just aggregate sensor readings in memory and send them off to a server.
 But I’d like to write the sensor readings to some kind of non-volatile memory for safekeeping.
 So I soldered on a MicroSD card adapter.
 Shield your eyes, this thing is kind of an abomination.

-The front of the prototype The front and back of the prototype circuit.
+The front and back of the prototype circuit.

 The ESP32 is a Sparkfun ESP32 Thing, which has a low-dropout voltage regulator on board.
 This means I can power it with a LiPo battery.